 “He never stops reading,” Sh’renn said with a smile.
 “He knows things no one knows.
 He is destined for much more than grinding grain.”
 She made up two rag-filled pallets and started a fire in the small central hearth, then suddenly turned and asked, “You are the Two Strangers, yes?”

 “Yes…maybe,” replied Gina.

 “We don’t know,” Zack clarified.

-Sh’renn pierced them with a look neither would have thought those mild eyes capable of.
+Sh’renn pierced them with a look of which neither would have thought those mild eyes capable.
 “It is because you do not know yourselves.
 B’frona also does not, and this is why he wrestles so.
 The Anaruols say, ‘You must defeat the enemy within before you can see the truth without.’
 I will not cease to struggle for you before Uol.”
 Without another word she turned and headed up to the fourth floor, leaving the stunned Dores in her wake.
 This was no bland promise to “say a little prayer,” it was a to-the-death pact.